Unified Patent Court: Governance

 A preparatory committee was established enabling entry into force when the required number of ratifications is reached.
 The committee held its first meeting in March 2013 and was initially headed by Paul van Beukering and later by Alexander Ramsay.

 Judges

 The list of appointed UPC judges was published on 19 October 2022 and contains 34 legally qualified judges and 51 technically qualified judges.
 Klaus Grabinski (Germany) is president of the Court of Appeal, while Florence Butin (France) is president of the Court of First Instance.

+Case load

+Since the UPC began operating in June 2023, 883 cases have been filed as of 31 May 2025.
+Of these, 320 are infringement actions, 304 are counterclaims for revocation, and 65 are stand-alone revocation actions.
+88 applications for provisional measures were filed in the first instance.

 Sources of law and applicable law

 Article 24 of the Agreement specifies the sources of law that the Court shall base its decisions on: